-Start your search with the library's search engine Summon.
+Start your research with the library's search engine Summon.

 Below are the research databases we recommend for starting your article search.
 You can use these to locate articles in scholarly journals as well as trade publications.